Again in year two, you shall study 120 credits, but what you study and how your time is broken down shall vary depending upon your language ability:

 Life and Demise of the GDR

-This module investigates social developments in GDR society over four decades of communist rule and social changes in Eastern Germany after the demise of the GDR.
-You will be introduced to the ideological principles which that the Socialist Unity Party attempted to legitimize in the GDR as the only viable alternative to fascism for a modern society.
+This module investigates social developments in German Democratic Republic (GDR) society over four decades of communist rule and social changes in Eastern Germany after the demise of the GDR.
+You will be introduced to the ideological principles which the Socialist Unity Party attempted to legitimize in the GDR as the only viable alternative to fascism for a modern society.
 You will then look at how this ideology was enforced through state authority in every domain of society.

 Finally you will look at a new kind of “public authority” during the Wende period in the GDR, which triggered the disintegration of communist power structures, and the subsequent changes in East German society.